S1.E5.Shoe_Horn

 “Jace—w-what?
 Why would you ask something like that?”

-“Kids really are growing up too fast these days… Uh, our days…”
+“Kids really are growing up too fast these days… Uh, our days.”

 After another block of travel but no dialogue, Jace looked around at the deeper segment of the neighborhood, far from both his own and Wes’ childhood homes.
 This part of Desert Tree was one that he had rarely seen.
 It may as well have been in another city altogether.
 But while none of the houses looked familiar, the trees still did.

-“The trees aren’t as big… or old, I guess.
+“The trees aren’t as big.
+Or old, I guess.
 Not like I’m used to.”

 The muffled sound of someone pounding away at a drum set carried through the air and into their ears.
 Wes stopped and turned to look at the house across the street.
-It was one of the few single-story residences in the area but was still relatively upscale.
+It was one of the few single-story residences in the area yet still relatively upscale.
 The local musician was evidently playing from within its double-length garage.

 “Someone you know in there, playing the drums?”
 Jace asked.